aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

 2. In the left navigation menu, under _Test_, choose _MQTT test client_.
 3. On the _Subscribe to a topic_ tab, for _Topic filter_, enter `GROUPNAME/+/hello/world` to subscribe to client device messages from the core device.
 4. Choose _Subscribe_.
-5. Run the publish/subscribe application on the client device again.
+5. Run the discovery application on the client device again.

 The MQTT test client displays the messages that you send from the client device on topics that match this topic filter.